Categorical and K-theoretic Donaldson-Thomas theory of $\mathbb{C}^3$ (part I): Introduction

 \subsection{Semiorthogonal decompositions of DT categories}

 The Hilbert scheme of points naturally fits into the following diagram:

 When $X=\mathbb{C}^2$, as we recall in Subsection~\ref{subsec:catHilb}, both the Hilbert scheme $\mathrm{Hilb}(X, d)$ and the quotient stack $X^{\times d}/\mathfrak{S}_d$ are smooth and they are derived equivalent.
 For $X=\mathbb{C}^3$ and $d=2$, both sides of (\ref{dia:Hilb}) are still smooth.
 However, they are not derived equivalent, and $D^b(\mathrm{Hilb}(X, 2))$ has a nontrivial semiorthogonal decomposition (see~Example~\ref{exam:d2}).
-Our first main result gives an analogue of such semiorthogonal decompositions of DT categories for arbitrary $d$: \begin{thm}\emph{(Theorem~\ref{MacMahonthm})} There is a semiorthogonal decomposition where the right hand side consists of all tuples $A=(d_i, v_i)_{i=1}^k$ with $\sum_{i=1}^k d_i=d$ such that \end{thm}
+Our first main result gives an analogue of such semiorthogonal decompositions of DT categories for arbitrary $d$: \begin{thm}\emph{(Theorem~\ref{MacMahonthm})} There is a semiorthogonal decomposition where the right hand side consists of all tuples $A=(d_i, v_i)_{i=1}^k$ with $\sum_{i=1}^k d_i=d$ such that Moreover the fully-faithful functor